norikra/norikra.github.io/examples.md

 GROUP BY level, file, line
 ```

 Logs from a same point of code (same file, line and log-level) are expected to be a same log.
-Programmers can understand its severity by level and count, and get a first investigation step at a grance by sample of log message by `LAST(message)` in output events.
+Programmers can understand its severity by level and count, and get a first investigation step at a glance by sample of log message by `LAST(message)` in output events.

 (From this entry: [kawamuray's blog](http://kawamuray.hatenablog.com/entry/2014/03/16/022448))